Deploy a multi-zone global control plane

 status: online

-The following are some examples of different ways to address echo-server
+The following are some examples of different ways to address echo-server in the

-in a multi-zone mesh.
+echo-example Namespace in a multi-zone mesh.

 To send a request in the same zone, you can rely on Kubernetes DNS and use the usual Kubernetes hostnames and ports: